- 1A slub or lump in wool or cloth.More example sentences

 - The worker depresses a pedal to start a machine that moves fabric over an inspection board, and scans and feels fabric for defects, such as burls, slubs, loose threads, mispicks, defective pile or soils.

 - Presumably it was the plank on which the tucker laid the piece of cloth so that it could be inspected carefully and the burls or knots removed.

-- 1.1North American A rounded knotty growth on a tree, used especially in handcrafted objects and veneers: she used warty burls to construct her pieces [mass noun]: wooden coin banks made of elm burl [as modifier]: a burl bowlMore example sentences
+- 1.1North American A rounded knotty growth on a tree, giving an attractive figure when polished and used especially for handcrafted objects and veneers: she used warty burls to construct her pieces wooden coin banks made of elm burl [as modifier]: a burl bowlMore example sentences

 - Illustrated in the book are other articles made in the Dominy shop for family use, such as a wooden bowl made of a burl from an apple tree and a swift to wind wool yarn.

 - Veneers cut from burls also display the fascinating figure.